Cracking the Boston Qualifier: Real Stories, Proven Strategies, and How a Smart Pacing App Can Help

 • Zone 4 (Race‑pace) – 95‑105% (goal marathon pace).

-3. Real‑time feedback – A simple audio cue that tells you when you drift out of a zone can be a game‑changer.
-It turns a vague feeling of “too fast” into a concrete, audible signal.
+3. Real‑time feedback – An audio cue that alerts you when you drift from your zone transforms a fuzzy sense of “too fast” into something tangible and audible.

 “Boston Qualifier Pace Intervals” (distances in miles – you can easily convert to kilometres)